s-sergiu/docker_tutorial/README.md

-## 2.Running script to get inside the Linux container:
+## 2.Running the script to get inside the Linux container:

 After docker succesfully built your Alpine Linux image, create a shell script and add the following to it: